 Launching FreeCAD

-- Clicking the Menu button in the lower-left corner
+Click the Menu button in the lower-left corner of the screen, then navigate to the Graphics category.

 How to Uninstall FreeCAD on FunOS

-If you no longer need FreeCAD, you can uninstall it completely from your system.
+If you no longer need FreeCAD, you can safely remove it from FunOS.

 Step 1: Open a Terminal

-Open a terminal using one of the three methods described above.
+Open the Terminal using one of the following methods:

 Step 2: Remove FreeCAD